Strange-Quark-007/Swiss-Tools/ARCHITECTURE.md

 - **`useFileUpload`**: Handle file selection, MIME validation, reading content, and user feedback.
 - **`useT` / `getT`**: Translation hooks and async getter with rich text support and appName injected.

+### Analytics Tracking

+- **`useTrackPageView`**: Automatically tracks pageviews on route or query parameter change, sending events to Google Analytics with the current path and parameters.
+- **`useTrackEvent`**: Returns a function to track custom Google Analytics events, automatically including the current page path and query parameters.

 ### Validation & Utilities

 - **`validateQueryParams`**: Validate and normalize query parameters using enums and mappings.